TeamHeka/medkit/docs/examples/cleaning_text.md

   name: python3
 ---

-# How to clean text using an Operation
+# Cleaning text with a predefined operation

 +++